loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

     2. The carbs, when accepted, will cause the app to respond to the carbs
     3. In this case, the prediction includes both carbs and bolus

-    ❗️ Remember - you should pause at least 60 seconds between remote commands or the One-Time-Password (OTP) will be rejected as having already been used.
+    ❗️ Remember - you must wait pause at least 30 seconds between remote commands or the One-Time-Password (OTP) will be rejected as having already been used.

+     ❗️ *Apple* can decide to limit the number of APNS commands it services.
+Make your remote requests count.

 - - -